yukai-yang/R6DS/README.md

-Almost all the variables (if the functions are also variables, yes, they are, because the function name can be changed to another function) are assigned or passed by copy (this is termed pass-by-copy).
+Almost all the variables (if the functions are also variables, yes, they are, because the function name can be changed to another function) are assigned or passed by value (this is termed pass-by-value).

 For example, consider the simple assignment: